oVirt/ovirt-site/source/uncategorized/serial-console-setup.html.md

 Make sure the port 2223 is open on the hypervisor hosts

 You need to have ovirt-engine installed. "password", below, is the ovirt-engine PKI password.
 As usual, "#" represents the root prompt.
+Since you need to leverage Engine's PKI, execute the following on the host on which Engine runs:

        # /usr/share/ovirt-engine/bin/pki-enroll-pkcs12.sh --name=proxy1-host --password=password --subject="/CN=proxy1"
        # /usr/share/ovirt-engine/bin/pki-enroll-pkcs12.sh --name=proxy1-user --password=password --subject="/CN=proxy1"